In the Garden Blog

 Preparing fresh or unseasoned bales close to planting season:

-Place the bales where you want them, then soak the bales thoroughly and keep them wet – daily.
-This starts the bale ‘cooking’.
+Place the bales where you want them, then soak them thoroughly and keep them wet – daily.
+The process starts with the bale ‘cooking.’

-Apply ¼ cup of urea, bloodmeal or above substitutes per bale and water in well (the cooking process is slowing down).
+Apply ¼ cup of urea, bloodmeal, or above substitutes per bale and water well (the cooking process is slowing down).
 Keep the bales moist.

 Use 1 cup of 5-10-10, 10-10-10, lawn food, organic fertilizer, or something similar per bale and water in well.
 Keep the bales moist!

 After Day 12 -14 (may take a little longer): Bales should be ready for planting.
-As an addition to the bales, many straw bale gardeners will apply a 1-3 inch layer of composted material (bagged garden soil, soil-less mix, compost, topsoil compost mix, etc.) on top of the bales.
-Especially applies if growing greens such as spinach and lettuce, or if planting flowers or veggies from seed.
+In addition to the bales, many straw bale gardeners will apply a 1-3 inch layer of composted material (bagged garden soil, soil-less mix, compost, topsoil compost mix, etc.) on top of the bales.
+This especially applies if growing greens like spinach and lettuce or planting flowers or veggies from seed.

 For planting rooted transplants, use a hand trowel to pull the bale apart just enough to insert the roots of the plant as you would planting in the ground.
-You may add a little of the compost (bagged garden soil, soil-less mix, topsoil compost mix, etc.) into that pocket planting as well.
+Add some compost (bagged garden soil, soil-less mix, topsoil compost mix, etc.) into that pocket planting.

 The bale should close back around the plant’s roots.
 After planting, water in.
-For tight bales, a saw or doorknob saw drill might be needed to cut a hole for planting.
+A saw or doorknob saw drill can cut a hole for planting for tight bales.